AzharAhmed-bot/ITalanta-assessment/Docs/ProjectStructure.md

-## This documentation Entail the  Hierachy of My Components and Application Structure
+## This documentation Entail the  Hierachy of My Components.

 Apart from the overal default react file structures ,Here is a structure for the Components.